watertreader/Cousera/Inferential_Statistic/Assignment.md

 From the 1st hypothesis we get the following results:

-       mu1 - mu0 = 1606 - 1367 = 239 meters
+       mu2 - mu0 = 1606 - 1367 = 239 meters
        95% confidence interval: (165 m, 314 m)
        p-value for the above = 0.001

-       m2 - mu0 = 1419 - 1367 = 52 meters
+       m1 - mu0 = 1419 - 1367 = 52 meters
+       95% confidence interval: Not given
+       p-value for the above = 0.319

 For the 2nd hypothesis, we get the following result,

-        mu1 - mu2 = 1606 - 1419 = 187 meters
+        mu2 - mu1 = 1606 - 1419 = 187 meters
         95% confidence interval for dark chocolate vs white chocolate: (82 m, 292 m) p-value for the above = 0.003

 ## Making a Decision
-We see, from our analysis of the results that dark chocolate almost always performs better than white chocolate and the baseline results.
-This might be only for our sample and so, we will check our hypothesis and the confidence interval to see if our result is useful or not.
+At the first glance, we see that the results show that the cyclist consuming dark chocolate will almost always performs better than white chocolate and the baseline results.
+This might be true for our sample and so, we will check our hypothesis and the confidence interval to see if our result is useful or not.

 We will check for the first set of hypotheses, to see the difference in performance of cyclists before and after having chocolates, i.e. H0_1 and Ha_1.